 - Overlord Trail to Decker Loop is an 8km (3-4 hours) loop that is nothing short of scenic.
 Passing Fitzsimmons Valley, Blackcomb Lake, and eventually leading up to a ridge that overlooks the grand Overlord Glacier.
 The hike is a continuation of the Overlord Trail to Lakeside Loop, but instead of looping back around after Blackcomb Lake, you continue down the Lakeside Trail to connect with the Overlord Trail.
 The trail gains slight elevation, that continues on to meet with the Decker Loop.
 This is where the elevation gain gets real.
 But follow the ridge, and you’ll be glad you did as you’ll be met with the rewarding sights of the Overlord Glacier.

-- Ensure you have standard emergency gear like matches, rope, emergency water and food, a map or compass for navigation, a light-weight light and a first-aid kit
+- Ensure you have standard emergency gear such as: matches, rope, emergency water and food, a map or compass for navigation, a light-weight light and a first-aid kit.

 - As a precaution, every now and then be sure to make loud noises or bring a bell when you are hiking.
-This is to ensure you do not surprise any wildlife by accident.
-If you happen to stumble upon a bear or other animals, remember to give them animal space and to back away slowly.
+This is to avoid surprising any wildlife by accident.
+If you happen to stumble upon a bear or other animals, remember to give them their space and to back away slowly.
 For more wildlife safety tips, please click here.

 Please note that it’s common to encounter snow in May and June when hiking in the Whistler area.
 Visit the Whistler Visitor Information Centre for current information on local trail conditions.
 Remember to pack sunscreen, water, snacks, extra layers of clothing and a camera.
 Be prepared for anything and everything by carrying emergency supplies and rain gear.

 Come and Explore Whistler!